-If you have guests arriving for the holidays, it’s time to spruce things up, dust under the bed and ensure you have the essential guest room items to offer a most comfortable stay.
+If you have guests arriving, it’s time to spruce things up, dust under the bed and ensure you have the essential guest room items to offer a most comfortable stay.
 Here is a list of 10 must-haves, provided by organizational guru Mridu Parikh of Life is Organized.
 Consider this your final checklist to make any guests feel welcome and right at home in yours!

 10 Essential Guest Room Items